Lattice convex chains in the plane: Introduction

-In section 3, we precise the combinatorial aspect of the result of \cite{B}, \cite{S}, \cite{V}.
-We obtain, for any positive number $\c$, a logarithmic equivalent of the number of lines having $[\c n^{2/3}]$ vertices.
-This question is reminiscent of other ones considered, for instance, by Arratia and Tavar\'e \cite{AT} or Vershik and Yakubovich \cite{VY} who were studying combinatorial objects (permutations, polynomials over finite field, Young tableaux...) having a specified number of summands (according to the setting, we call summands, cycles, irreducible divisors etc...).
-In both cases, like in Sinai's approach, the method, borrowed from classical ideas of statistical physics, relies on the introduction of a grand canonical ensemble which endows the considered combinatorial object with a parametrized probability measure.
+In Section~\ref{sec:dca}, we detail the combinatorial aspect of the result of \cite{barany_limit_1995}, \cite{MR1283251}, \cite{MR1275724} by proving Theorem~\ref{thm:detailed_comb}.
+Following \Sinai{}'s approach, the method, borrowed from classical ideas of statistical physics, relies on the introduction of a grand canonical ensemble which endows the considered combinatorial object with a parametrized probability measure.
 Then, the strategy consists in calibrating the parameters of the probability in order to fit with the constraints one has to deal with.
-Concretely, in our question, it turns out that one can add one parameter in Sinai's probability distribution that makes it possible to take into account, not only the location of the extreme point of the chain but also the number of vertices it contains.
-The asymptotic of the number of lines having $[\c n^{2/3}]$ vertices can finally be expressed in terms of the polylogarithm functions $\LL$ and $\LLL$.
+Namely, in our question, it turns out that one can add one parameter in \Sinai{}'s probability distribution that makes it possible to take into account, not only the location of the extreme point of the chain but also the number of vertices it contains.
+In this model, we are able to establish a contour-integral representation of the logarithmic partition function in terms of Riemann's and Barnes' zeta functions.
+The residue analysis of this representation leads to precise estimates of this function as well as of its derivatives, which correspond to the moments of the random variables of interest such as the position of the terminal point and the number of vertices of the chain.
+Using a local limit theorem, we finally obtain the asymptotic behavior of the number of lines having $\c\, n^{2/3}$ vertices in terms of the polylogarithm functions $\Li_1,\Li_2,\Li_3$.
+We also obtain an asymptotic formula for the number of lines having a number $k$ of vertices satisfying $\log n \ll k \ll n^{2/3}$.

-In section 4, we deduce from this analysis the result of \cite{BP} about the largest number of vertices for an element of $\Pi_n$.
-We show how the proof of this result, using our analysis, suggests the more direct argument "\`a la Jarn\'ik" presented in \cite{BP}.
+In Section~\ref{sec:limit_shape}, we derive results about the limit shape of lines having a fixed number of vertices $k \gg \log n$, answering the question of Vershik in a wide range.

-In section 5, we derive results about the cardinal and limit shape of lines having few vertices, answering a question of Vershik: it turns out that there is a limit shape for lines having for instance $[\sqrt n]$ vertices which is, a little bit surprisingly, still the arc of parabola.
+In Section~\ref{sec:few}, we extend the results about combinatorics and limit shape beyond $\log n$.
+The approach here is radically different and more elementary, but limited to $k \ll n^{1/3}$.
+It relies on the comparison with a continuous setting which has been studied by \Barany~\cite{barany_sylvester_1999} and \Barany, Rote, Steiger, Zhang \cite{barany_al_central_2000}.

-In section 6, we go back to Jarn\'{\i}k's problem.
-In addition to Jarn\'{\i}k's result we recover, we give the asymptotic of the number of chains, typical number of vertices, and limit shape, which is an arc of a circle, in this different framework.
+In Section~\ref{sec:jarnik}, we go back to Jarn\'{\i}k's original problem.
+In addition to Jarn\'{\i}k's result that we recover, we give the asymptotic number of chains, typical number of vertices, and limit shape, which is an arc of a circle, in this different framework.